 When you need a licence

-Busking is not usually considered a licensable activity under the Licensing Act 2003 but you may need a licence if you are holding an event where buskers are the main attraction.
+Busking is not usually considered a licensable activity under the Licensing Act 2003 but you may need a temporary event notice if you are holding an event where buskers are the main attraction.

 If you want to sell any goods, such as CDs and merchandise, you will need a street trading licence.